richardvenneman/appsignal-docs/source/ruby/instrumentation/tagging.html.md

 ## Tags

-Using tags you can easily add more information to errors tracked by AppSignal.
+Using tags you can easily add more information to errors and performance issues tracked by AppSignal.
 There are a few limitations on tagging though.

 - The tag key must be a `String` or `Symbol`.
 - The tagged value must be a `String`, `Symbol` or `Integer`.